mklimek1/my-docs/find.md

 4. Join Online Communities: Online communities like [Reddit](https://www.reddit.com/r/opensource/), [Stack Overflow](https://stackexchange.github.io/), and [Quora](https://www.quora.com/What-exactly-is-open-source-software) have dedicated spaces for open source discussions.
 Technical writers can join these communities to interact with developers, identify open source projects, and contribute to the community.

 5. Participate in Open Source Programs: Google Summer of Code, Outreachy, and OpenHatch are open source programs that offer paid internships and mentorship to students and beginners.
 Technical writers can participate in these programs to gain hands-on experience in open source projects, and contribute to their documentation.
-Check the section [The subjective worth taking a look at open source project list](https://github.com/mklimek1/my-docs/blob/main/find.md#the-subjective-worth-taking-a-look-at-open-source-project-list)below.
+Check the section [The subjective worth taking a look at open source project list](https://github.com/mklimek1/my-docs/blob/main/find.md#the-subjective-worth-taking-a-look-at-open-source-project-list) below.

 ## The subjective worth taking a look at open source project list